 Our participatory approach combines workshops and integrated performances at heritage sites across the UK and Europe.
-Our adaptation shares the excitement and complexity of this human drama, emphasising its relevance to all people in all societies.
+Working with theatre, circus and dance, we share the excitement and complexity of human dramas from classical tales, emphasising their relevance to all people in all societies.

 NDP Circus was set up in 2019 to produce a touring theatrical production of Victor Hugo’s ‘Notre Dame de Paris.’
 Directed by Paul Liengaard with an international cast and crew, the production celebrated Hugo’s 1831 novel through a mixture of circus, theatre and dance.
 The 2019 tour took place in France, Wales and Scotland – with a culmination of three weeks of shows at the Edinburgh Fringe Festival.